lelonS/online-shopping-api/README.md

 **Generate mock data in the database**

-⚠️Warning: This will replace all data in the database⚠️
+⚠️This will replace all data in the database⚠️

 ```bash
 npm run gen-data db